 Yes, yes I am.
 Another favorite response to this question is “apparently not!”
 Chronic illness can strike at any age, it does not discriminate.
 While I have had low vision almost my entire life, I have only had my condition since I was around fourteen, and people are frequently surprised by that.
 Someone once even asked me how I am supposed to be a teenager when I am so sick- since my condition did not stop my aging process, I still got to be a teenager, but not in the same way as a lot of my friends.
 This is why having friends with the same condition as me is so important- read more about that here.

 Why can’t you do this, but you can do that?

 The environment I am in greatly influences whether I am able to perform a certain task or not.
 If I am in a room with strobing or flashing lights, I will not be able to function as well as I do in a room without them.
 Other factors include my use of assistive technology, my fatigue level, the time of day, the weather, and how much pain I am in.
 Just because I can do something one day doesn’t mean I can repeat the same task the next day.
 I wish my teachers would have remembered this more often, I wrote about it in my Dear High School Teacher post here.

 It would suck to be you

 Actually, no. Although my chronic illness has made me miss out on many experiences, I still have been able to do a lot of things and learn about topics that I wouldn’t have otherwise.
 I’ve also developed a greater sense of empathy and kindness towards others, because I understand what it is like to be in large amounts of pain and feel like the entire world is spinning.
-As I like to remind myself, I wouldn’t be studying assistive technology if I never had this condition.
+As I like to remind myself, I wouldn’t be studying assistive technology if I never had this condition- read more about why I study assistive technology here.
 It’s important to be grateful for the opportunities I have.
 My illness will always be something I have, and never who I am.